 - Carcinogenesis, cancer treatment and prevention

-Specific training in research methodology and techniques is delivered in semesters one and two.
+- Specific training in research methodology and critical analysis.

 Students will also be required to take part in a journal club to further develop their critical review skills.

-In semesters two and three students will be individually guided to focus on a specific cancer research topic which will be the subject of a literature review and associated laboratory research project.
+In the second semester students will be individually guided to focus on a specific cancer research topic, which will be the subject of a literature review and associated 6-month laboratory research project.
 The research project is based in laboratories with state-of-the-art facilities, and under the leadership of world-class researchers.

 The MRes Cancer Biology is designed to prepare students for academic or industrial research careers.
 Graduates will be ideally-positioned to pursue further postgraduate study at PhD level.

 A First or Upper Second class Honours degree (lower second class Honours, in exceptional circumstances) or an equivalent qualification in a scientific discipline in the field of biological, biochemical or biomedical sciences.

 For entry requirements tailored to your home country visit the Your Country pages.